 Prescription medications can help us lead longer and healthier lives when used under the supervision of a healthcare professional, like a pharmacist or doctor.
 Our life expectancy is the longest in history, and people are now able to live with many diseases that were once fatal.
 We are preventing or curing many illnesses and relieving troublesome symptoms, in part, because of prescription medications.

 The National Vital Statistics System collects data on drug use on college campuses.
-These researchers take the data and analyze trends in drug overdose deaths, describe demographic and geographic patterns, and identify shifts in the types of drugs involved Want to know what is really going on at college?
-Click the icon to the left.
+These researchers take the data and analyze trends in drug overdose deaths, describe demographic and geographic patterns, and identify shifts in the types of drugs involved.

 Saying NO Will Help You